leportella/v4/content/en/wiki/life/ireland/buying_house.md

     - You don't need to wait sale agreed to start submitting documents to the bank (AIB)
     - When we went sale agreed we already have ~50% of documents accepted
     - If you are under 3y in Ireland AIB asked for proof you don't have debts in other countries
-        - AIB couldn't tell us exactly what we needed for this.
-We offered a print of Serasa dashboard but they didn’t accept it.
-They accepted the Serasa Premium Report.
         - Don't forget to cancel the Serasa Premium.
 You have to do it via email.
 - Final
     - On the final day, you check the property one last time before giving the go-ahead for your solicitor to transfer the money.
 This is quite nerve wrecking because it is the last time you can back out and only loose the 10k.